dyninst/tools/dlsonic/ANALYSIS.md

 We consider a function involving dlopen/dlsym a wrapper if the arguments to the dlopen/dlsym calls are coming largely from the arguments of this wrapping function.
 Wrapper does minimal work - although we expect error checking, logging, and preprocessing/formatting of library names (including prepending a path).

-The qualifying criterion for a function to be called a 'wrapper' is that atleast one of the key inputs like module/library name or symbol should come from the arguments.
+The qualifying criterion for a function to be called a 'wrapper' is that at least one of the key inputs like module/library name or symbol should come from the arguments.

 ### A. Wrapping either dlopen or dlsym call
 A wrapper that wraps around dlopen or dlsym call.
 Typically a dlopen wrapper will accept the library name string and return handle returned by the dlopen call.
 Such a wrapper is expected to do basic sanity checking (like checking for `NULL` handle in case of dlsym) and/or preprocessing (like appending path to the library name in case of dlopen).